philnewm/blog-articles/ansible/molecule_getting_started/ansible_molecule_using_vagrant_and_virtualbox.md

 Next we need a bunch of python packages like Ansible, Molecule and its *Vagrant* plugin.

 Create a project directory and `cd` into it.
-At the time of writing there seems to be a [bug](https://github.com/ansible-community/molecule-plugins/issues/301) with the latest version of molecule (v25.3.1) in context of the molecule plugins package.
+At the time of writing there seems to be a [bug](https://github.com/ansible-community/molecule-plugins/issues/301) with the latest version of molecule-plugins when used with the latest version of molecule (v25.3.1).
 That's why we go for the versions listed here since they seem to work fine together.
 Create a `requirements.txt` file containing these lines: